 - Too often defence planners mask what is in effect national defence protectionism under the banner of nationally-specific requirements.
 This protectionism in turn inevitably leads to specific national (and costly) ‘solutions’, as well as the proliferation of different, over-priced, low-production runs, and often incompatible platforms and systems.

 - There is a vital need for an enhanced and sustained exchange and interface between defence planners, the technology/industrial community, and the broader security policy community.

-- An audit should be undertaken be the Alliance to better understand the level of resource-waste cause by redundant fixed assets and duplication, especially in non-essential areas.
-Perhaps the establishment of an Alliance Defence Audit O ce might assist with such a process.
+- An audit should be undertaken to be the Alliance to better understand the level of the resource-waste caused by redundant fixed assets and duplication, especially in non-essential areas.
+Perhaps the establishment of an Alliance Defence Audit Once might assist with such a process.